neophoriac/SimpleDraggable/README.md

 ## API

+### Usage
+Make sure that your element has the position of absolute or fixed.
+- with `position: absolute;` the element can be dragged all the way to the bottom
+- with `position: fixed;` the element will stop at the borders of the viewport

 ### `new SimpleDraggable(id, dragElement, element, store = false, enabled = true)`

 - `id` (string): Unique identifier for storing position in localStorage.